 'AS' and A2 Media Studies courses are suited to candidates who are creative and analytical.
 Potential candidates should have the equivalent of a grade 'B', or above, at G.C.S.E.
-Media Studies but candidates who have attained an A grade, or above, in G.C.S.E.
-English Language and who show aptitude will also be considered.
+Media Studies but candidates who have attained a B grade, or above, in G.C.S.E.
+English Language and English Literature and who show aptitude will also be considered.